Los Angeles SHP

 Los Angeles State Historic Park provides an extraordinary opportunity for recreation and education in the heart of Los Angeles.
 Within its 32 acres of open space directly adjacent to Chinatown, park visitors can wander pathways and enjoy a view of downtown, as well as discover and celebrate the natural and cultural heritage of Los Angeles.

 In 2006 Hargreaves Associates (a San Francisco based landscape architecture firm) won a design competition held for Los Angeles State Historic Park.
 Their design concept demonstrated the possiblilites for a world-class park.

-In the interim, California State Parks has developed a temporary, 13-acre portion of the park so that the public can enjoy the park now.
-In addition, our partnerships with educational institutions and community organizations allow for creative and innovative public events.
-State Parks invites you to engage in the past, present and future of Los Angeles at Los Angeles State Historic Park.
+Also in 2006, California State Parks developed a temporary, 13-acre portion of the park so that the public could enjoy the park immediately.
+Since that time we have developed partnerships with educational institutions and community organizations to allow for creative and innovative public events.
+State Parks invites you to continue to engage in the past, present and future of Los Angeles at Los Angeles State Historic Park.

 Things To Do